autopkg/jps3-recipes/README.md

 AutoPkg Recipes
 ===============

+* 2015-03-12 - I have kept on truckin', so I have that going for me.
 * 2014-07-09 - I have added 'CodeSignatureVerifier' Processor step to appropriate recipes.
 This also necessitated changing 'MinimumVersion' to 0.3.1.
 * 2014-09-22 - I have temporarily(?) disabled 'CodeSignatureVerifier' step for items which do not (yet?) conform to new standards set by Apple with the OS X 10.9.5 updates.